 Here are some of the best nut trees for zone 5 regions:

 There are a few plants that can tolerate black walnuts, and if you’re willing to limit the area to those plants, this may be the tree for you.
 The second drawback is that it may be 10 years or more before you see your first crop of nuts.
-English walnuts grow to only half the size of a black walnut but they aren’t quite as toxic and you may see nuts in as little as four years.
+English walnuts grow to only half the size of a black walnut but they aren’t quite as toxic, and you may see nuts in as few as four years.

 Hickory – Hickory nuts grow on trees similar to walnut trees.
-They do quite well in zone 5, but the taste isn’t as good as that of other nuts, and it’s difficult to shell.
+They do quite well in zone 5, but the taste isn’t as good as that of other nuts, and they’re difficult to shell.
 The hican is a cross between a hickory and pecan.
 It has a better flavor and is easier to shell than a hickory.

 Chestnut – Although the American chestnut has been decimated by blight, the Chinese chestnut continues to thrive.
-The 50-foot tree grows faster than many of the other nut trees that grow in zone 5, and you’ll harvest nuts sooner.
+The 50-foot (15 m.) tree grows faster than many of the other nut trees that grow in zone 5, and you’ll harvest nuts sooner.